Bring this Wonderful Story to Your Classroom – or Living Room – for Free!

 The app, normally $1.99, (or $.99 with educational pricing), will be free today through September 2nd.

 Flight of the Pamplemousse contains several reading options.
 You can choose to have the entire story read to you and the pages turned automatically; or turn the pages at your own pace and hear narration only when you want to.
-It is available for iPad, iPhone and iPod Touch.
-A short sample video can be found here.
+It is available for iPad.

 Flight of the Pamplemousse was written by Gabriel Nadel and illustrated by Archie Valdez.
 All narration was recorded and mixed specifically for mobile devices, at Inner Harbor Studios.
-Flight of the Pamplemousse is published by Whynoceros?, creator of the hit apps Barnyard Bluegrass and Five Musical Monkeys HD.
+Flight of the Pamplemousse is published by Whynoceros?, creator of the hit app Five Musical Monkeys HD.

 What Critics are Saying: